 Don's Blueberry Pie.
 It's excellent.
 We like to make it from fresh, right-off-the-bush blueberries.
 Easy, too.
 But remember, once you learn how to make a good pie crust, any pie is easy.

-When we are home on the weekends, we get up early on Saturday and go to the farmer’s market.
+When we are home on the weekends, we get up early on Saturday and go to the farmer's market.
 When blueberries are in season locally, we like to get 6 pints.
 Some to eat and some to make into pie.
-The original recipe for this pie came from Sharon O’Connor’s Menus and Music.
+The original recipe for this pie came from Sharon O'Connor's Menus and Music.
 Never satisfied with recipes as written, I added my own signature ideas to make this one.
 Some changes were intentional and some were driven by a lack of an ingredient or two.

 For thickening my fruit pies I like to use tapioca (affiliate link) rather than just plain flour.
-My favorite deep dish pie plate is one made by our friend and potter Betsy Krome and it’s only 8 inches not 10 as the original recipe specified.
+My favorite deep dish pie plate is one made by our friend and potter Betsy Krome and it's only 8 inches, not 10 as the original recipe specified.
 Eight-inch deep dish pies are perfect for our empty-nest home.
-Hence 5 cups of blueberries was reduced to 4.
+Hence 5 cups of blueberries were reduced to 4.

 And the usual stash of vegetable shortening had somehow disappeared; therefore, butter replaced the shortening in the pie crust.
 I added lemon juice and cinnamon to the filling just to jazz it up a bit.
 Voila!
 Don's Best Blueberry Pie.
 Have an idea on how to make blueberry pie differently?
 Post a comment.